ahwayakchih/webextension-extract-json/README.md

 # TODO

-- Use polyfill (https://github.com/mozilla/webextension-polyfill) and support both Firefox and Chrome
-- Better icon
 - Settings with:
 	- selector for "source" elements (currently only PRE elements are checked)
 	- instead of a single "excerpt", allow creating "excerpt" and "title" through